Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Rise early to catch the breathtaking sunrise from ABC, followed by a visit to the Annapurna glacier to witness the mountains glistening in the morning sunlight.
-Take a moment to capture the beauty through photographs before returning to the teahouse for breakfast.
-After breakfast, we commence our return journey, retracing our steps along the familiar trail.
-Today’s destination is Bamboo, a trek of approximately 6-7 hours.
+Today, you will rise early to catch the breathtaking sunrise from Annapurna Base Camp.
+After enjoying the gorgeous view, you will visit the Annapurna glacier to witness the mountains glistening in the morning sunlight.
+Take a moment to capture the beauty through photographs.
+Then, you will return to the teahouse for breakfast.
+After breakfast, you will begin your return journey, retracing the familiar steps along the trail.

 Activity